Recommended Bedtime by Age Calculator

 The teen sleep problem

-Teenagers experience a biological shift in circadian rhythm — their internal clock genuinely shifts later (a phenomenon called “sleep phase delay”).
+Teenagers experience a biological shift in circadian rhythm.
+Their internal clock genuinely runs later, a pattern called sleep phase delay.
 This is not laziness.
 Teens naturally feel awake until 11 pm or later, but school schedules force early wake times, creating chronic sleep deprivation in most adolescents.

 Tips for better sleep